MSSE Student Handbook

 Program staff will assist second-year students in preparing their final degree clearance documents.
 These forms are necessary to ensure that students receive their diplomas.
 Students receive a diploma - Master of Science in Software Engineering from the University of Minnesota - three to four months after completing all program requirements.
 Students may refer to the One Stop website for additional information regarding your diploma.

-Note: The University will put a "hold" on the final degree clearance of any student with an outstanding comprehensive fee balance.
-A diploma will not be issued until full payment is received.
+Note: A diploma will not be issued until full payment is received.
 The student's official graduation date will reflect the date the University receives final payment.

 Delayed-Graduation Registration Policy

 If students do not graduate at the end of their fourth semester, they may wish to continue to register in the Graduate School every fall and spring semester to maintain an active student file.
 The Graduate School will deactivate the file of any student who fails to do so.
 Deactivated students may not file for graduation or or have an "I" grade changed to a final grade).
 In order to file for graduation, a deactivated student must request re-admission to the Graduate School and pay all required fees.